vanilla-wm/vanilla-frontend-admin/README.md

 ## How it Works
 * Vanilla Admin provides Web Monetization and content restriction features.
-* Content providers use Vanilla API for retreiving payments insights
+* Content providers use Vanilla API for retrieving payments insights

 ## Contribution